siddharth-cse/Art-of-Visualization-/README.md

 ![](fitting.gif)

-While the least cost value is determined through the above algorithm we take the correspoding slope(m) and y_itercept(c) value and plot our best fir line iteratively.
+While the least cost value is determined through the above algorithm we take the correspoding slope(m) and y_itercept(c) value and plot our best fit line iteratively.
+We observe it saturates after a given number of iterations, suggesting this is the final line which can fit these set of points most optimally.